-The Finnlines Group's gross capital expenditure in the reporting period totalled EUR 110.6 (50.4) million, including tangible and intangible assets.
-Total depreciation and amortisation amounted to EUR 82.1 (64.6) million.
+The Finnlines Group's gross capital expenditure in the reporting period totalled EUR 223.8 (110.6) million, including tangible and intangible assets.
+Total depreciation and amortisation amounted to EUR 85.2 (82.1) million.
 The investments consist of normal replacement expenditure of fixed assets, new cargo handling equipment, dry-dockings, buildings in the Port of Vuosaari and environmental investment prepayments related to green ro-ro and ro-pax newbuildings.

 Finnlines has continued to invest in sustainability and environmental technologies.
-In order to protect the fragile marine environment in the Baltic and the North Sea, the Company has started to install ballast water treatment systems on its vessels.
-The project will be completed in 2023.
+In order to protect the fragile marine environment in the Baltic and the North Sea, the company completed installation of ballast water treatment systems on its vessels during 2022.